Medal of Honor: Allied Assault: Plot

-Lt.
-Mike Powell, the protagonist, is a skilled U.S. Army Ranger and later an agent of the Office of Strategic Services.
+Lieutenant Mike Powell, the protagonist, is a skilled U.S. Army Ranger and later an agent of the Office of Strategic Services.
 Powell and a squad of Rangers are in German-occupied Arzew, Algeria, fighting on the North African front.
 The squad fight their way into the city, but an ambush kills all the team except Powell.
-Powell continues into a North African Axis base, where he rescues S.A.S. agent Major Jack Grillo and retrieves his equipment.
-The major and Lieutenant Powell split up, with Grillo securing transport, while Powell does sabotage in a motor pool.
+Powell continues into a German base, where he rescues S.A.S. agent Major Jack Grillo and retrieves his equipment.
+The major and Lt.
+Powell split up, with Grillo securing transport, while Powell does sabotage in a motor pool.
 He links back up with Grillo, who has commandeered a jeep with a mounted machinegun.
-The two drive to a German airfield, where they successfully destroy the Bf-109 fighters and Stuka dive bombers grounded there.
+The two drive to a German airfield, where they successfully destroy the Fw 190 fighters and Stuka dive bombers grounded there.
 While Grillo distracts the German forces, Powell sneaks into a bunker, cuts off Axis radio contact and fights his way to a coastal lighthouse to signal the Allied fleet to begin Operation Torch, the invasion of North Africa.
 He escapes with Grillo in a German transport truck.

 Following the Allies' success in Africa, Powell and Grillo are sent to German-occupied Norway to infiltrate the city of Trondheim, where a Kriegsmarine U-boat is being outfitted with a prototype Naxos radar detector.
 Grillo makes it into the base first, but is killed in action by German guards while opening the front gate for Powell.
 Powell fights his way into the base, where he disguises himself as a German officer and infiltrates the loading dock.
 He goes to the lab where he destroys the Naxos prototype and gains access to a submarine intended to be fitted with the prototype and blows it up.
 He fights his way out of the base, where he is extracted by an Allied squad.

-Thanks to Powell's efforts, the German U-Boat threat is neutralized, clearing the way for the Allied invasion of Europe, Operation Overlord.
+Thanks to Powell's efforts, the German U-boat threat is neutralized, clearing the way for the Allied invasion of Europe, Operation Overlord.
 Powell, as a part of the 2nd Ranger Battalion, is sent to Charlie sector of Omaha Beach under Capt.
 Ramsay, where he and his fellow Rangers storm the bunkers, despite taking heavy casualties, and secure the beach.
-He is sent into the countryside beyond the beaches to assist various American units who are being harassed by Nebelwerfers.
+He is sent into the countryside beyond the beaches to assist the US airborne troops in clearing a path for the forces advancing from Omaha beach towards Carentan.
+Along the way he calls air support on several Flak 88 cannons and destroys a battery of Nebelwerfers.